SuzyQuant/SuzyQuant/notes/applications/star_prompt.md

 R - Reach:
 The goal is to help businesses increase their revenue by 25% within the first three years of implementing the DROID program.

+---
+---
+---

+Creating S.T.A.R. is part of doing requirement engineering.
+S is Space, it's where you define the who, what, where, when of the project.
+It shows the dimensions of where your project sits in.
+T is Track,  where you discuss the past, present, and future space of the project.
+A is Assist, where it shows how you will make an impact or actions today to change the track and make an impact.
+R is Reach, where it points out what results you are expecting and how far your impact shifts the energy of the project.
+We make sure our S.T.A.R. are specific, measurable, achievable, realistic, and is timely.

+D.R.O.I.D.
+Program is where we define D as design, R as research, O as optimize, I as integrate, and D as deliver in achieving dreams or company goals.
+Create a S.T.A.R.  for completing the D.R.O.I.D.
+Narrative across four different levels of companies for example Company 1 is focused on literacy and training of the DROID, Company 2 is focused on using a quick DROID for startups projects, Company 3 is focused on the use of DROID for projects in a global scale, and Company 4 is focused on a very comprehensive use of DROIDS in a universal scale.

+---
+here's a S.T.A.R. for completing the D.R.O.I.D.
+Narrative across four different levels of companies:

+Company 1 - Literacy and Training:

+S - Space:
+Define the target audience for the D.R.O.I.D.
+Narrative, including their age, education level, and technical knowledge.
+Specify the scope of the project, including the topics covered and the format of the narrative.

+T - Track:
+Review existing literacy and training materials, and identify any gaps or areas for improvement.
+Determine how the D.R.O.I.D.
+Narrative can supplement existing materials and provide additional value to the target audience.

+A - Assist:
+Develop a comprehensive plan for promoting and distributing the D.R.O.I.D.
+Narrative, including social media campaigns, email newsletters, and outreach to educational institutions.
+Identify key influencers and advocates who can help spread the word about the project.

+R - Reach:
+Set a target for the number of people who will access and benefit from the D.R.O.I.D.
+Narrative, and measure the impact of the project on the target audience's literacy and training levels.

+Company 2 - Startups Projects:

+S - Space:
+Identify the specific needs of startups that can be addressed by the D.R.O.I.D.
+Narrative.
+Define the scope of the project, including the topics covered and the format of the narrative.

+T - Track:
+Review existing startup resources and identify any gaps or areas for improvement.
+Determine how the D.R.O.I.D.
+Narrative can supplement existing materials and provide additional value to startups.

+A - Assist:
+Develop a comprehensive plan for promoting and distributing the D.R.O.I.D.
+Narrative to startups, including outreach to startup accelerators, pitching events, and online communities.
+Identify key influencers and advocates who can help spread the word about the project.

+R - Reach:
+Set a target for the number of startups who will access and benefit from the D.R.O.I.D.
+Narrative, and measure the impact of the project on the success rates of startups who use the resource.

+Company 3 - Global Projects:

+S - Space:
+Identify the specific needs of global projects that can be addressed by the D.R.O.I.D.
+Narrative.
+Define the scope of the project, including the topics covered and the format of the narrative.

+T - Track:
+Review existing global project resources and identify any gaps or areas for improvement.
+Determine how the D.R.O.I.D.
+Narrative can supplement existing materials and provide additional value to global projects.

+A - Assist:
+Develop a comprehensive plan for promoting and distributing the D.R.O.I.D.
+Narrative to global projects, including outreach to international development agencies, NGOs, and multilateral organizations.
+Identify key influencers and advocates who can help spread the word about the project.

+R - Reach:
+Set a target for the number of global projects who will access and benefit from the D.R.O.I.D.
+Narrative, and measure the impact of the project on the success rates of global projects who use the resource.

+Company 4 - Universal Projects:

+S - Space:
+Identify the specific needs of universal projects that can be addressed by the D.R.O.I.D.
+Narrative.
+Define the scope of the project, including the topics covered and the format of the narrative.

+T - Track:
+Review existing universal project resources and identify any gaps or areas for improvement.
+Determine how the D.R.O.I.D.
+Narrative can supplement existing materials and provide additional value to universal projects.

+A - Assist:
+Develop a comprehensive plan for promoting and distributing the D.R.O.I.D.
+Narrative to universal projects, including outreach to international organizations and governments.
+Identify key influencers and advocates who can help spread the word about the project.

+R - Reach:
+Set a target for the number of universal projects who will access and benefit from the D.R.O.I.D.
+Narrative, and measure the impact of the project on the success rates of universal projects who use the resource.
+Additionally, measure the impact of the project on the global community and its potential for achieving universal development goals.